Adg0/silvanus/README.md

 Some events are triggered by game master, like `Rain` and `Wild fire`.

-Rain supplies all silvanus NFT holders with water token(H2O) and on occassion it causes `Flood` for small seedlings.
+Rain supplies all silvanus NFT holders with water token(H2O) and on occasion it causes `Flood` for small seedlings.

 `Wild Fire` is also started by game master to level the playing field so seedlings get a chance to grow and compete with bigger trees.

 Floods destroy the seedlings but you get a water token airdrop nonetheless.

-To survive wild fire event, pledge water for fire exthanguishing; that is `approve` spending to contract to drain water incase a fire happens.
+To survive wild fire event, pledge water for fire extinguishing; that is `approve` spending to contract to drain water incase a fire happens.

 So `Pray` for protection from `Flood` and `Fire` at the temple.
 Or use some `Magic Potion` NFT to revive your tree if it dies.